leaf-bci/leaf-bci.github.io/doc/instruction-tuning.md

 3. Independently, with 90% probability, compute the normalized mean of the dataset's candidate-label embeddings, average it with the instruction embedding, and normalize again.
 4. Convert the stored integer label to its ordered label string in `configs/tasks.yaml`, then map that string to the global prototype index.

-Instruction selection and label-aware blending remain random in the validation dataset; the `training` flag controls only signal padding/cropping.

 ## Optimization

 The pretrained Tower is not frozen.
 The full LEAF model is trained end to end.